 In 1982, son Randall returned to help the family farm after graduating from NC State with a degree in Biological and Agricultural Engineering.
 He helped implement on the farm the new procedures developed by NC State called “Plastic Culture” which involves growing crops on raised beds using drip irrigation with black plastic.
 Randall is primarily responsible for all field operations on the farm.

 In 1992, the farm incorporated and became Patterson Farm, Inc.

 What We Grow

 Since 1919, the Patterson Farm Family has been committed to growing the freshest, highest quality fruits and vegetables for our hometown community and beyond.
-Our produce is available at our on the farm market, Patterson Farm Market & Tours, Inc., our Granite Quarry Market, as well as many fine retail grocery stores and restaurants.
+Our produce is available at our on the farm market, Patterson Farm Market & Tours, Inc., as well as many fine retail grocery stores and restaurants.
 Look for our Patterson logo and ask your local grocer for our produce.